Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

        UID = 'abc'
        ...

-Whereas "UID" specifies the ID of the used LED Strip Bricklet.
+Whereas ``UID`` specifies the ID of the used LED Strip Bricklet.
 Run this demo by:

 .. code-block:: python